HOME | Topics Of Interest | Counseling & Psychotherapy | Meditation | Groups | Links | Resources | About Doug

 CompassionateWay.com

+Mindfulness-meditation is proving to be a reliable tool for decreasing stress and anxiety while increasing joy, calm, confidence and self-compassion.
 Just living our lives invites stress.
 Compound that with an unexpected ailment or trauma and our stress may increase exponentially.
-Whether it's the everyday stress of life or the fear of unforeseen circumstances meditation combined with exercise and proper diet can help.
-Meditation is increasingly proving itself to be a reliable tool for decreasing stress and anxiety while increasing joy, calm, confidence and self-compassion.
+Whether it's the everyday stress of life or the fear of unforeseen circumstances mindfulness-meditation combined with exercise and proper diet can help.

 Perhaps you've heard of the "fight or flight reaction".
 When experiencing either a real or perceived threat it is normal for human beings to experience a rush of adrenaline via the sympathetic nervous system to prepare the body to act.
 Adrenaline gives the body the added energy it needs to either fight off the threat or run away from the threat.
 This was useful on the plains of Africa when our ancestors were confronted by wild animals.
 It can also be useful today in crisis situations where quick action and strength are needed.
-But with most life stressors this added energy has no outlet.
-We don't punch our doctor when she says "You have cancer."
+But with many life stressors this added energy may have no consistent outlet.

 Meditation, in and of itself, is a non-religious skill that anyone can learn to increase being in the present moment.
 Being in the present moment during stressful experiences is key to reducing levels of stress hormone.
 Through mindfulness-meditation we learn to respond to stress rather than react through fear or anger.
 Reducing levels of stress hormone increases feelings of calm.